LaoArchAngel/SafeBase/README.md

 An easy-to-craft, almost transparent force field to protect your base!
 Number per tribe configurable!

 ## Warning
-Please be arware, this is a fork of LaoArchAngel's SafeBase Mod for Ark!
+Please be aware, this is a fork of LaoArchAngel's fantastic SafeBase Mod for Ark!
 I just fixed a newly introduced bug (by ark itself / januar 2021) and I'm not a modder!

 ## Source
 Origin: http://steamcommunity.com/sharedfiles/filedetails/?id=1235049753